 The Ragon Institute of Mass General, MIT, and Harvard was officially established in Cambridge, Massachusetts in 2009, with a donation from the Phillip T. And Susan M. Ragon Foundation.
 Our mission is to harness the immune system to prevent and cure human disease.
 Though we started with a focus on HIV, our scope has since grown to include six research priority areas: HIV/AIDS, Global Infectious Diseases, Emerging Infectious Diseases, Vaccine Development, Basic and Applied Immunology, and Clinical Studies.

-The Ragon Institutehas begun a multipronged approach towards understanding, treating, and preventing infections with the new human coronavirus SARS-CoV-2.
+The Ragon Institute begins a multipronged approach towards understanding, treating, and preventing infections of the new human coronavirus SARS-CoV-2.

 The Ragon Institute of Mass General, MIT, and Harvard brings together scientists and engineers from diverse fields to better understand the immune system and support human health.